 Once you generate a following on Instagram, make sure to engage with your followers.
 Reply to comments and questions on your photos, ask your followers a question, and encourage them to stop by your business.

 The easiest marketing on Instagram is the marketing that you don’t have to do.
 By using hashtags and locations on Instagram, you’re setting yourself up for easy marketing.
 If a customer tags your business in an Instagram photo or using your business’s hashtag, that’s a photo that they want you to see.

 Make your life easier by sharing or reposting the customer’s photo onto your Instagram feed using an app like Repost.
 Make sure to give customers photo credit in the caption by writing something like “Thanks @username for sharing this photo” or simply, “Photo by: @username.”

-Here’s an example of how a local business got a new customer (me, the author of this post) by implementing some of these essential tips for Instagram.
+Here’s an example of how a local business got a new customer (me, the author of this post) through Instagram by implementing these tips.

-True story, a couple of months ago I was in New York City for the weekend and looking for a place to eat brunch.
-NYC is huge and while there were thousands of places to eat, I was looking for a restaurant with a hipster atmosphere that was close to my hotel.
+A couple of months ago I was in New York City for the weekend and looking for a place to eat brunch.
+While there are thousands of places to eat, I was looking for a restaurant with a hipster atmosphere that was close to my hotel.
 Instead of searching through Yelp, I searched the hashtag #nycbrunch on Instagram.

 Instantly I was bombarded with photos of delicious looking brunches posted by both businesses and customers.
 I clicked on a delicious looking brunch photo posted by a local restaurant.
 The photo was tagged with the restaurant’s handle so I clicked on the map of the restaurant’s tagged location.